libsdl-org/sdl12-compat/README.md

 On Windows or macOS, you might prefer to use CMake's GUI, but it's the same
 idea: give it the directory where sdl12-compat is located, click "Configure," choose your favorite compiler, then click "Generate."
+Now you have project files!
+Click "Open Project" to launch your development environment.
 Then you can build however you like with Visual Studio, Xcode, etc.

+If necessary, you might have to fill in the location of the SDL2 headers when using CMake. sdl12-compat does not need SDL2's library to _build_, just its headers (although it may complain about the missing library, you can ignore that).
+From the command line, add `-DSDL2_INCLUDE_DIR=/path/to/SDL2/include`, or find this in the CMake GUI and set it appropriately, click "Configure" again, and then "Generate."

 When the build is complete, you'll have a shared library you can drop in as a replacement for an existing SDL 1.2 build.
 This will also build